-International Women's Camp takes place at Guru Ram Das Puri in Española, New Mexico, about 25 miles north of Santa Fe.
-This land is sacred to the Pueblo Indians and is located in the Jemez Mountains at an altitude approaching 7,000 feet.
+International Women's Camp takes place at Guru Ram Das Puri outside of Española, New Mexico, about 35 miles north of Santa Fe.
+This sacred land is located in the Jemez Mountains at an altitude approaching 7,000 feet.

 Acclimating to the High Desert Terrain